SNAPSHOT-Russia's war on Ukraine latest: Ukraine says Russia plans to evacuate nuclear plant workers | Headlines

 GRAIN EXPORTS * The United Nations said inspections resumed on Tuesday of outbound vessels under a deal allowing the safe Black Sea export of Ukraine grain, which Moscow has threatened to quit on May 18 over obstacles to its own grain and fertilizer exports.

-CONFLICT * Russia's oil pipeline operator Transneft TRNF_p.MM said a filling point on the Druzhba pipeline in a Russian region bordering Ukraine had been attacked, the TASS news agency reported, citing a company statement.
+INSIDE RUSSIA * A filling point on the Druzhba pipeline in a Russian region bordering Ukraine has been attacked, the TASS news agency reported, citing Russia's oil pipeline operator Transneft.

-* The governor of Russia's Voronezh region said on Wednesday that two drones attempted to attack a military facility in his region, but failed. * Russia's air defence forces shot down an "enemy" drone in the Kursk region bordering Ukraine, its governor said, adding that falling debris damaged a gas pipeline and a house.
+* Two drones tried to attack a military facility in Russia's Voronezh region but failed, region's governor said. * Russia's air defence forces shot down an "enemy" drone in the Kursk region bordering Ukraine, its governor said, adding that falling debris damaged a gas pipeline and a house.

+* Two Russian soldiers from Kamchatka in the far east have been sentenced to two and a half years each in prison for refusing to fight in Ukraine, human rights group OVD-Info said.
+POLAND-RUSSIA TENSION

+* The Kremlin said Poland's decision to rename the Russian exclave of Kaliningrad in its official documents was a "hostile act". * The military object found in a Polish forest in April was a Russian CH-55 missile, Polish private media outlets RMF FM and Interia reported, citing unnamed sources.

-ECONOMY * A Russian court on the Pacific island of Sakhalin has ordered the seizure of four tugboats belonging to Denmark's Svitzer operator at the request of a Russian energy company.
+* A Russian court on the Pacific island of Sakhalin has ordered the seizure of four tugboats belonging to Denmark's Svitzer operator at the request of a Russian energy company.

-* Pakistan is planning to blend newly purchased Russian crude with Arabian light crude in order to create a mixture that will be more easily processed by the nation's oil refineries, Pakistan's energy minister said on Tuesday.
 RECENT IN-DEPTH STORIES

 * EXCLUSIVE-Oilfield firm SLB retrenches as Russia sanctions squeeze * FOCUS-Why eastern Europe's grain producers face a perfect storm - Reuters News